Have you ever got scared by the ominous request of an SA100 form not knowing what it is?

 Basically, an ‘SA100 form’ is the official name for your self-assessment tax return.
 Today, SimpleTax is going back to basics, telling you everything you need to know about the SA100 form, in everyday, easy to understand language.

 You must submit an SA100 form (tax return) if you’re:

-- A company director, minister, Lloyd’s name or member
+- A company director, minister of religion, Lloyd’s name or member

 - Receiving an annual income of £100,000 or more